These indicators are mostly for travel and entertainment. It will interesting to watch these sectors recover as the pandemic subsides.

 The seven day average is down 27.0% from the same day in 2019 (73.0% of 2019).
 (Dashed line)

 There was a slow increase from the bottom – and TSA data has picked up in 2021.

 The second graph shows the 7 day average of the year-over-year change in diners as tabulated by OpenTable for the US and several selected cities.

 This data is updated through June 19, 2021.

 This data is “a sample of restaurants on the OpenTable network across all channels: online reservations, phone reservations, and walk-ins.
 For year-over-year comparisons by day, we compare to the same day of the week from the same week in the previous year.”

 Note that this data is for “only the restaurants that have chosen to reopen in a given market”.
 Since some restaurants have not reopened, the actual year-over-year decline is worse than shown.

 Dining picked up during the holidays, then slumped with the huge winter surge in cases.
-Dining is picking up again.
+Dining is picking up again, and was only down 11% in US (7-day average compared to 2019).
 Florida and Texas are above 2019 levels.

 Note that the data is usually noisy week-to-week and depends on when blockbusters are released.